 On May 23, 2006, the U.S. Department of Justice (Department) filed an application with the Foreign Intelligence Surveillance Court (FISA Court) seeking a Section 215 order requiring the production of certain records to the National Security Agency (NSA).
 Specifically, the application sought telephone call-detail records, also known as telephony metadata, relating to all telephone communications maintained by certain telecommunications providers.
-The records were sought for investigations against international (b)(1), (b)(3)
+The records were sought for investigations against international terrorism concerning the activities of (b)(1). (b)(3)